MolCrystalFlow: Molecular Crystal Structure Prediction via Flow Matching: Results

 In Riemannian flow matching, introducing velocity scaling factors on the manifold for fractional coordinates ($s_{u_F}$) and rotational degrees of freedom ($s_{u_R}$) has empirically been shown to improve performance~\cite{hoellmer2025, campbell2024}.
 To determine suitable values, we performed a grid search optimizing the 10-sample matching rate at $\text{stol} = 0.8$.
 As shown in Figure~\ref{fig:benchmark}d, performance varies substantially (3.36--6.8\%), with optimal results obtained for $s_{u_F} \in [5, 13]$ and $s_{u_R} \in [1, 3]$.
 Unless otherwise stated, Figures~\ref{fig:benchmark}a–c use $s_{u_F}=9$ and $s_{u_R}=3$.
 In terms of sampling efficiency, MolCrystalFlow generates structures in an average of 22 ms per structure, approximately twice as fast as Genarris-3 (43 ms per structure).
-One should however note that MolCrystalFlow inference runs on a single GPU, whereas Genarris-3 operates entirely on multiple CPUs.
+One should however note that MolCrystalFlow inference runs on a single GPU and 16 CPUs, whereas Genarris-3 operates entirely on 40 CPUs.
 While fast in absolute terms, MolCrystalFlow is slower than the non-equivariant transformer-based MOFFlow baseline (6 ms per structure under identical inference settings).
 However, the performance gap between MolCrystalFlow and MOFFlow cannot be offset by increasing the number of samples, as shown in Figure~\ref{fig:effect_n_samples}a.
 We further evaluate models trained on a subset of the open OMC25 molecular crystal dataset~\cite{gharakhanyan2025_OMC25}.
-On this larger and more diverse dataset, MolCrystalFlow exhibits an even greater advantage over MOFFlow in both structure matching rates (Figure~\ref{fig:omc25_results}) and lattice volume deviations (Figure~\ref{fig:mofflow_omc25}).
+On this larger and more diverse dataset, MolCrystalFlow still outperforms MOFFlow in both structure matching rates (Figure~\ref{fig:omc25_results}) and lattice volume deviations (Figure~\ref{fig:mofflow_omc25}).
+Genarris-3 is not included in the comparison with the OMC25 dataset, as it was used to generate the OMC25 structures.
 Details of the selected OMC25 subset are provided in the \hyperlink{sec:datasets}{`Open-Source Molecular Crystal Dataset'} section.